 Rather than a bullet list, I’m going to address a few of the bigger areas of connection that I seek and see how close that gets me to my map.

 Creative vs. Grounded

 I’ve been struggling with this one a bit lately.
 Do I need another artist to be in love with?
 Is supporting their creative endeavors part of what connects me with a partner?
 (It did not work in my first marriage, was a bit more successful in my second.)
 Or, do I need someone who is happily finding their way as a good and loving human being?
 Working in their career, doing their job, planning for retirement and vacations in a methodical and calculated way.
-I framed in my mind as, “Do I need another rock star, or would a terrestrial body be better for me?”
+I framed this concept in my mind as, “Do I need another rock star, or would a terrestrial body be better for me?”

 Fit vs. Whatever